CakeML/cakeml/compiler/repl/README.md

 initial environment of the read-eval-print loop.

 [repl_moduleProgScript.sml](repl_moduleProgScript.sml):
-Module for the configurable part of the REPL.
-Note that this file does not contain the code for the main loop of the REPL (which is at the end of bootstrap translation).
+This file defines two modules:
+- Repl, for the configurable part of the REPL,
+- Interrupt, for the INT signal polling mechanism, which raises the Interrupt exception.

 [repl_typesScript.sml](repl_typesScript.sml):
 Proofs about how the REPL uses types and the type inferencer